Somatic Work

 Structured somatic practices help restore flexibility.

 Through guided, repeatable exercises, the body is supported to complete stress responses and return to a steadier baseline.
-Over time, this builds physical capacity for regulation.
+Over time, this work will build your physical capacity for regulation.

 Structured Impulse Completion